zax456/Datastic_BT4222_Mining_Web_Data_for_Business_Insights/readme.md

 4. Set file paths for users.csv and user_ratings.csv

 __Movie Metadata Cleaning__
-This step was ran before hand. __Do not run__ this section as genome-scores.csv is not uploaded due to file size limit on GitHub.
+<br>This step was ran before hand. __Do not run__ this section as genome-scores.csv is not uploaded due to file size limit on GitHub.
 1. Set file paths for the following files:
 	1. movie_data_merged_v1.csv
 	2. genome-scores.csv